- What should I say?

-If you refuse the test the Department of Licensing (DOL) will revoke your license for at least one year.
+If you refuse the test, the Department of Licensing (DOL) will revoke your license for at least one year.
 Prior DUIs can increase the revocation to two years.
 While an Occupational License may be available after 90 days (one year if a second administrative action), an Ignition Interlock Device will be required and you will be required to carry high risk insurance for three years following reinstatement of your permanent license.

 What happens during a DUI stop?

 You are entitled to a hearing before DOL revokes your license, but only if you request it by way of a hearing request form provided by the officer within 20 days of the date of arrest, and pay $200, which can be waived if you are indigent.
-If you did not received the form, or if you lose it, go to a DOL licensing station and request a hearing request form.
+If you did not receive the form, or if you lose it, go to a DOL licensing station and request a hearing request form.
 You may download the hearing request form at the following link: Hearing Request Form.
-You may also call Cowan Kirk Gaston, and we will provide you with one, without obligation.
+You may also call Cowan Kirk, and we will provide you with one, without obligation.

 Refusals increase the mandatory minimum sentence that must be imposed in the event of a conviction.
 In fact, the courts treat a test refusal the same as if the test result was over a .15 alcohol concentration!
 The fine will increase, the jail time will increase, and the additional license suspension resulting from a conviction will increase.